alchemy-fr/Phraseanet-Docs/en/Devel/index.rst

 .. module:: Developpeur

-Welcome to the Phraseanet Developer Documentation i
+Welcome to the Phraseanet Developer Documentation !

-You will find documentation, examples and resources to access Phraseanet APIs.
+You will find documentation, examples and resources to access Phraseanet APIs and some tweaks to customize Phraseanet.
 If you do not find your answer in those pages, feel free to ask your question in our forum.